Blue Painted French Provincial Dresser

 It is a clay based paint (just like chalk paint) that is super environmentally friendly.
 These are two of my favorite colors from them, and they mixed together perfectly.

 Check out this other navy blue dresser that was painted in Peacoat Blue.
-Get more navy painted furniture ideas here.
+You can see more navy painted furniture ideas here, and we have these dresser paint color ideas for other colors.

 You can learn about using a paint sprayer to paint a dresser here!